 The rhizomes (and clump base) of many bamboo plants in the UK do not grow deep into the soil.
 They grow horizontally along with the top layer of the dirt at an average depth of 5 – 20cm.
 If you are going to re-grow the cutting, avoid using chemicals that can potentially damage the parent plant and the cuttings.
 (Read about the 4 Natural Ways to Kill Bamboos Permanently)

-When removing the invasive bamboos, always work smart, not hard.
+When removing invasive bamboo, always work smart, not hard.
 Take note of where the rhizomes are running before digging.
 Here is how to remove bamboo without using chemicals.

 - Cut the bamboo stems at 180 degrees across (horizontally), close to the ground.
 (Remove the bamboo or use them in the garden)